MichaelAquilina/Some-2D-RPG/TASKS.md

 - [] - To Consider.
 Allow for specifying an Entity does not need to be added to the Collider (Example LightSource does not need to be added).
 - [] - Write some unit tests.
 - [] - Allow overriding of some Entity value DefaultOrigin which allows the automatic loader to determine how much displacement to apply.
-- [] - Fix bug in Animation class related to 'IsFinshed()'.
-Make IGameDrawable classes expose some form of GetCurrentState() enumeration.
 - [] - Develop an animation creator/editor so that it doesnt have to be manually specified.
 Probably best to create this in a seperate repository.
 Either use QT in order to learn it or some form of WPF.
 - [] - (Bug) Entities at certain zoom levels show pixels from outside their source frame (example Bat and Tree2)
+- [Done] - Fix bug in Animation class related to 'IsFinshed()'.
+- [Done] - Pull in latest animation changes.
 - [Done] - Things like trees should be a special StaticEntity.
 StaticEntities should be allowed to specify Update routines within the designated MapScript.
 - [Done] - Things like trees should be a special StaticEntity.
 StaticEntities should be allowed to specify Update routines within the designated MapScript.
 - [Done] - Add ability to run methods in the order specified in the <> in Tiled.
 Example QuickEquip<2> should be run AFTER QuickEquip<1>